 Prelab assignments are posted on Inquire several days in advance of each experiment.
-The purpose of the pre-lab assignment is to familiarize the student with the upcoming experiment and to begin getting the lab notebook ready for lab.
-The prelab assignment is completed in the lab notebook, and the notebook will be checked and initialed by the instructor at the beginning of lab.
+The purpose of the pre-lab assignment is to familiarize the student with the upcoming experiment, its physics content and procedures, and to begin getting the lab notebook ready for data collection.
+Part of the prelab assignment is completed in the lab notebook, and the notebook part of the prelab assignment will be graded by the instructor at the beginning of lab.
+Sometimes the prelab will have a section that will be completed outside of the notebook, and those answers may be written on a sheet of paper or printed from the posted document and completed.

+The answers to the section of the prelab not completed in the notebook will be due at the beginning of lab, placed in a folder on the front desk at the beginning of lab.
 No prelab assignments will be accepted after the beginning of lab.
 Some of the prelab assignments contain simulations, so it is suggested that access to the simulation be tested before lab is scheduled to meet.
-The answers to the pre-lab will be discussed at the beginning of the lab session, so your lab notebook must be received before that discussion begins.
+The answers to the pre-lab will be discussed at the beginning of the lab session, so your prelab submission must be received before that discussion begins.